-Will decreasing use of vapor products among adolescents and young adults improve health outcomes?
+Will decreased purchasing and use of vapor products improve health outcomes?

-Evidence related to the impact of vapor product use on health is still emerging.
-Although some evidence has suggested that e-cigarettes may pose less risk to individuals than combustible cigarettes, ^{42,49,50} the use of e-cigarettes has been shown to have negative impacts on health for adolescents and young adults, ^{5,7,10,42,51} and there is very strong evidence that decreasing use of vapor products among adolescents and young adults will likely improve health outcomes for these individuals. ^{42-44,46,47,49-60}
+Use of e-cigarettes has been shown to have negative impacts on health for adolescents and young adults,4,6,7,26,28 and there is very strong evidence that decreasing use of vapor products among adolescents and young adults will likely improve health outcomes for these individuals.25-41

 Generally, research has shown that e-cigarette use has numerous negative health impacts, including respiratory, cardiac, and digestive system effects; unintentional and intentional poisonings; and injuries due to explosion.
 In a 2018 report about the public health consequences of e-cigarettes, the National Academy of Sciences stated that, although e-cigarette use poses less risk to individuals than combustible cigarettes, there is conclusive evidence that use of e-cigarettes has multiple adverse impacts on health.
 They found evidence that e-cigarettes can explode and cause burns and injuries; intentional or accidental exposure to e-liquids can result in seizures, anoxic brain injury, vomiting, lactic acidosis, and other effects; and intentionally or unintentionally drinking or injecting e-liquids can be fatal.
 From 2011 to 2017 the Washington Poison Center received 2,966 total cases related to nicotine exposure among children 0 to 12 years of age.
-The majority of cases were in children under 5, and 22% (653) of cases were related to e-cigarettes.
-In 2018, the Washington Poison Center received 136 cases specific to e-cigarettes, including 79 cases among children 0 to 12 years of age.
+The majority of cases were in children under 5, and 22% (653) of cases were related to e-cigarettes, including 79 cases among children 0 to 12 years of age.
 Children were primarily exposed through ingestion, and experienced symptoms like vomiting, coughing/choking, drowsiness/lethargy, and pallor.

 The National Academy of Sciences also found substantial evidence that e-cigarette use results in symptoms of dependence on e-cigarettes, formation of reactive oxygen species/oxidative stress, increased heart rate shortly after nicotine intake, and exposure to chemicals capable of causing DNA damage and mutagenesis, suggesting the possibility that long-term exposure could increase risk of cancer and adverse reproductive health outcomes.
-Overall, the report concluded that e-cigarettes contain and emit numerous potentially toxic substances (e.g., metals, mercury, formaldehyde, and other cancer-causing nitrosamines), and that nicotine intake among adult e-cigarette users is comparable to intake from combustible tobacco cigarettes.
+Overall, the report concluded that e-cigarettes contain and emit numerous potentially toxic substances (e.g., metals, mercury, formaldehyde, and other cancer-causing nitrosamines) and that nicotine intake among adult e-cigarette users is comparable to intake from combustible tobacco cigarettes.
 In addition, a study of JUUL products found levels of menthol at concentrations known to increase nicotine intake.
-96 Lastly, a study of adolescents aged 13-18 years old who use e-cigarettes found that, compared to non-users, users had three times greater levels of five volatile organic compounds in their urine and saliva, most of which are known carcinogens.
-53
+Lastly, a study of adolescents aged 13-18 years old who use e-cigarettes found that, compared to non-users, users had three times greater levels of five volatile organic compounds in their urine and saliva, most of which are known carcinogens.

-A large body of recent research also found that solvents and flavor chemicals in e-cigarettes cause harm at the cellular level and are cytotoxic.
+A large body of research also found that solvents and flavor chemicals in e-cigarettes cause harm at the cellular level and are cytotoxic.
 Propylene glycol and glycerin are the most common solvents used in vapor products.
 While both are 'generally recognized as safe' for ingestion, propylene glycol and glycerin have been found to be cytotoxic when aerosolized through vaping.
 One study found that e-liquid refills containing glycerin were the most cytotoxic, and 91% of glycerin-based refill fluids were cytotoxic when aerosolized.